cjsatuforc/OldToolsF360GeoSIG/README.md

 ## How to use<a name="How-to-use"></a>

+This is only sample of the generic functions.

 Launch Fusion 360.

 In the **Scripts and Addins** dialog box select Add-ins and then "ProjectUtilities"